- University Professor of Political Science and International Affairs

 International organizations, organization theory, global governance, cybersecurity, and ethics in international affairs

-• Back to Basics: State Power in a Contemporary World, Martha Finnemore and Judith Goldstein, eds.
-(Oxford University Press 2013)
+- Back to Basics: State Power in a Contemporary World.
+Co-edited with Judith Goldstein.
+New York: Oxford University Press, 2013.

 - Who Governs the Globe?
 Co-edited with Deborah Avant and Susan Sell.
 New York: Cambridge University Press, 2010.

 - Rules for the World: International Organizations in Global Politics, with Michael Barnett.
 Ithaca, NY: Cornell University Press, 2004.
 Published in India by Atlantic Publishers & Distributors, New Delhi.
 Greek translation by Sideris Publishing House.
 Chinese translation by Shanghai People's Publishing House.

 - The Purpose of Intervention: Changing Beliefs about the Use of Force, Ithaca, NY: Cornell University Press, 2003.
 Published in India by Manas Publications, New Delhi.
 Chinese translation by Shanghai People’s Publishing House.

 - National Interests in International Society, Ithaca, NY: Cornell University Press, 1996.
 Chinese translation by Zhejiang People’s Publishing House; new translation by Shanghai People’s Publishing House, 2012.